XY-2104/hosting-parsons-on-github-template/index.markdown

 # Parsons Practice

 ## Testing of Parsons [Trial]
-Re-arrange the blocks below so that they calculate the total marks
+Re-arrange the blocks below so that they find the highest mark.

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>